freeDSP/freeDSP-CLASSIC-SMD-B/README.md

   `git submodule update --remote --merge`

 #### To commit and push local changes
-- In the project directory run
+- If you modified something in the LIBRARY folder, change to the LIBRARY folder and run
   `git add .` (Only required if files were added)
   `git commit -am "Message"`  (Describe what you changed)
-- If you modified the library, change to the library and do the same again
+- Change to the project root directory and run
+  `git add .` (Only required if files were added)
+  `git commit -am "Message"`  (Describe what you changed)
 - In the project directory run
   `git push --recurse-submodule=on-demand`